MTstateIntroStats/IntroStatActivitiesHybrid/_book/04-A07-inference-1cat-theory.md

 * Interpret and evaluate a p-value for a theory-based hypothesis test for a single proportion.

-* Use the normal distribution to find the p-value.
+* Use the standard normal distribution to find the p-value.

 ### Terminology review